Dillweed Namespace Project · Governance Framework · Founding Phase

 5.7 Document Authority and Conflict Resolution

 The Dillweed specification stack comprises seven documents with distinct authority domains, supplemented by governance support protocols.
 In the event of a conflict between this Governance Framework and any operational or technical specification, governance authority over institutional structure, succession, amendment rights, and continuity shall prevail, while technical semantics remain governed by the applicable specification document.
 The precedence order for conflict resolution is: Governance Framework, then Namespace Standard, then Registry Specification, then DillClaw Resolver Specification, then DNSO Operations Charter, then Dillweed Anthill Observability Plane Specification.
+For matters of stewardship succession, key custody transfer, or continuity transition, GSP-01 (Continuity Protocol) controls within the scope delegated to it by this Governance Framework.

 The Standards Overview is a meta-document providing an integrated standards-facing reference to the specification stack and does not participate in normative conflict resolution.
 Governance Support Protocols — including the DNSO Continuity and Stewardship Transition Protocol (GSP-01) — sit alongside the specification stack and are interpreted consistent with, but do not supersede, the core specifications.
-Conflicts between documents should be logged as amendment candidates for the affected document rather than resolved through informal interpretation.
+Conflicts between documents SHOULD be logged as amendment candidates for the affected document rather than resolved through informal interpretation.

 § 06